ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 should be construed to override the DCE standards that defined UUIDs.

-There is an ITU-T Recommendation and an ISO/IEC Standard {{X667}} that are derived from earlier versions of this document.
-Both sets of specifications have been aligned, and are fully technically compatible.
+There is an ITU-T Recommendation and an ISO/IEC Standard {{X667}} that are derived from {{RFC4122}}.
+Both sets of specifications have been aligned and are fully technically compatible.
 In addition, a global registration function is being provided by the Telecommunications Standardization Bureau of ITU-T;
 for details see [](https://www.itu.int/en/ITU-T/asn1/Pages/UUID/uuids.aspx).